ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 1. Return to the IBM Power Virtual instance.
 2. Click **VM actions** in the Virtual server details page and select **Open console** from the drop-down list.
 The session is restored and the 'Connected (encrypted)' message is displayed

-Alternatively, if you have many IBM i virtual machines you can use the IBM Cloud CLI to return the VSI console session URL, such as using a shell command loop:
+Alternatively, if you have multiple IBM i-based VSIs you can use the IBM Cloud CLI to return the VSI console session URL, such as using a shell command loop: